Azure/mlops-v2/QUICKSTART.md

 This step deploys the training pipeline to the Azure Machine Learning workspace created in the previous steps.

-## Outer Loop: Deploying Infrastructure via GitHub Actions
+## Outer Loop: Setting up Infrastructure via GitHub Actions
+**IMPORTANT NOTE: Deployment of infrastructure using Terraform or Bicep is not yet enabled yet for Github Actions.
+It will be available in the next release.
+This section enables Github Actions to run AML Pipelines.**
  1. Set up your Azure Credentials in a GitHub Secret.

     GitHub Actions need to use an Azure Service Principal to connect to the Azure Machine Learning Service and perform operations.
 Additional details can be found [here](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).